 Mr Powell worked for G4S as an ATM maintenance engineer.
-He began his employment in 1997 and by mid-2012 he was suffering with back pain such that he was no longer fit for work involving heavy lifting or working in confined spaces – both requirements of his role.
+He began his employment in 1997 and by mid-2012 he was suffering from back pain such that he was no longer fit for work involving heavy lifting or working in confined spaces – both requirements of his role.
 He was classified as disabled for the purposes of the Equality Act 2010 and G4S had an obligation to implement reasonable adjustments.
 At the same time, G4S created a new role of ‘key runner’ to travel around London and deliver parts and tools to ATM engineers as appropriate.
 The ‘key runner’ pay was 10% less than Mr Powell’s previous ATM maintenance engineer role.
 After a period of absence from work, Mr Powell returned to the ‘key runner’ role – not at the reduced rate of pay but at his higher rate.
 He understood that this protected pay to be on a long term basis.

 In 2013 G4S proposed to reduce Mr Powell’s rate of pay to the usual level for a ‘Key runner’.
 Their view that Mr Powell’s placement was temporary and that the pay protection was not permanent.
 Mr Powell refused to accept the reduced rate of pay and was consequently dismissed.